huggingface/accelerate/docs/source/usage_guides/quantization.md

 ### How it works

 First, we need to initialize our model.
-To save memory, we can initialize an empty model using the context manager [init_empty_weights]
+To save memory, we can initialize an empty model using the context manager [`init_empty_weights`]:

 ```py
 from accelerate import init_empty_weights